bagder/docs/URL-interop.md

 86: specifies that ['@' is the
 separator](https://tools.ietf.org/html/rfc3986#section-3.2) between the
 userinfo field and the host name.
+The first '@' character really.

-TWUS: accepts '@' as part of the user name if it shows up before a colon
+TWUS: instead takes the last '@' before the host name to be the separator

 **This is an interop collision**